South Waikato National Grid Connection

-Once built, the connection will ensure there’s enough electricity for homes and businesses as the region continues to grow.
+The connection ensures there’s enough electricity for homes and businesses as the region continues to grow.

-It will ensure communities remain connected when the single Transpower transmission line they currently rely on experiences a fault or is undergoing maintenance.
+Communities will now remain connected when the single Transpower transmission line they used to rely on experiences a fault or is undergoing maintenance.

-South Waikato District Council mayor Jenny Shattock says she’s thrilled to see construction start.
+At the start of construction, then-South Waikato District Council mayor Jenny Shattock said she was thrilled to see construction start.

-“Having an alternative line of supply providing extra capacity will be greeted with acclamation by our communities,” she says.
+“Having an alternative line of supply providing extra capacity will be greeted with acclamation by our communities,” she said.

 “As our district continues to grow the new line will help to ensure that there are fewer outages, and the surety of supply will have a positive impact on the economy of our region.
 I am thrilled that this project has finally come to fruition.”

-Along with providing capacity to power the growing number of homes and businesses in the region, the connection will also support customers’ changing use of electricity as they seek to reduce their carbon footprint – such as providing enough supply for the increasing use of EVs.
+Along with providing capacity to power the growing number of homes and businesses in the region, the connection also supports customers’ changing use of electricity as they seek to reduce their carbon footprint – such as providing enough supply for the increasing use of EVs.